rclone/rclone/docs/content/drive.md

 6. Click on the "+ CREATE CREDENTIALS" button at the top of the screen, then select "OAuth client ID".

-7. Choose an application type of "Desktop app", and click "Create". (the default name is fine)
+7. Choose an application type of "Desktop app" if you using a Google account and "Other" if you using a GSuite account and click "Create". (the default name is fine)

 8. It will show you a client ID and client secret.
 Use these values in rclone config to add a new remote or edit an existing remote.